 - In venture/ buyout investment, the holding period to exit is usually very long.
 Depending on the business environment, achieving planned exit for each investment may remain difficult for some time.
 Taking this nature into account, the Company's basic policy is to make investments within the scope of its shareholders' equity. - In principle, the Company makes investments through funds that it manages.
-Returns from such funds are preferentially allocated to commitments to new funds.
 The Company believes that repeating a cycle of making capital commitments, increasing investment values and reaping returns from funds allows it to further enhance corporate value. - The Company will ensure a good balance between continuous shareholder returns and enhancing shareholders' equity, which is necessary for a long lasting investment business.

-We have determined a policy on our future shareholder returns based on this concept.
-The Company has also set an indicator for dividend payouts at approximately 3% of shareholders' equity per share, excluding valuation difference on listed shares, based on initial and term-end average value.

-• The Board of Directors makes decisions on capital policy that may result in a change of control, etc. after due discussion on the necessity and rationale, while paying careful attention to the conflict of interest with existing shareholders.
+The Company has determined a policy on our future shareholder returns based on this concept.
+As an indicator of future dividend payouts, it has also set a target at the greater of 3% of shareholders' equity per share, excluding valuation difference on listed shares, based on initial and term-end average value, or 50% of net income for the period. - The Board of Directors makes decisions on capital policy that may result in a change of control, etc. after due discussion on the necessity and rationale, while paying careful attention to the conflict of interest with existing shareholders.
 The Company shall provide sufficient explanation to shareholders about the capital policy and ensure appropriate procedures in compliance with laws and regulations.